Valaa-Technologies/valaa-vault/packages/sourcerer/README.md

 inside the same execution environment.

 #### 3.3.2.
-Content ArrayBuffer is *decoded* into immutable, cacheable object representation based on mime
+Content ArrayBuffer is *decoded* into immutable, cacheable object representation based on media type

-The octet stream is decoded by decoder spindles associated with the requested mime type into some runtime object representation.
+The octet stream is decoded by decoder spindles associated with the requested media type into some runtime object representation.
 This object representation can range anything from a flat text decoding, through a complex JavaScript composite object representation into a full-blown component with rich, asynchronous API's for accessing